The 8 Latest Zelle Scams To Know in 2023

 To make matters worse, banks are not repaying upwards of 90% of people who were tricked into making fraudulent payments through Zelle scams.

 If you use Zelle at all, it pays to know the latest Zelle scams that could siphon away your funds.
-In this guide, we’ll share the most common types of Zelle scams and what you can do to protect yourself and your money.

 - Money mule scams